SichangHe/igem-2022-dku-backup/src/communication.md

 program; the school publicity has attracted a batch of fresh blood to join the research and innovation of synthetic biology; the expert interviews enabled us to reflect on the feasibility and future directions of our lab design;
-the communication and cooperation with other Chinese IGEM teams enabled us to learn more knowledge, and also to understand the current issues of synthetic biology in China that deserve attention.
-The science popularization and education in local schools also gave us the opportunity to communicate with middle and high school students, understand their ideas and answer their doubts.